 Pros and Cons of an Open Bar

 According to Baxter, most couples choose an open bar because it’s a better experience for the guests.
 “It makes for more of a celebration,” she says.
 Your loved ones have likely already spent money on travel, gifts, and more, and it’s a polite gesture to host them for the evening.
-“Your guests appreciate coming and not having to bring their wallet, or worry about how many drinks they want to pay for.
+“Your guests appreciate coming and not having to bring their wallets or worry about how many drinks they want to pay for.
 It makes the events more seamless and enjoyable because you just don’t have to think about those things.”